dwyl/technical-glossary/README.md

 **Declarations** - in JavaScript declarations are `var`, `const` and `let` for the creation of variables, constants and lexically scoped variables.

-**Closures** - the scope where a function can access a variable.
-A function used within another function can access the parent function's variables since its environment extends to the level it was declared or called in.
+**Closures** - the scope where a variable can be accessed.
+A function used within another function can access the parent function's variables since its scope extends to its parent.

 In this example, the variable `color` is accessible to the function `displayColor()`.